 Through a detailed analysis of the climate adaptation planning literature seven dimensions of success were selected to guide the interview protocol and to analyze the data gathered.
 These dimensions were: flexibility, sustainability, equity, legitimacy, efficiency, effectiveness, and replicability.

 The methods used to collect data were planning document analysis, semi-structured interviews, and participant observation.
 The participants involved in this research were local, state, and federal government entities as well as consultants and non-profit groups.

-Deliverables of this research were a final comprehensive report, a condensed case study report to be submitted to NOAA’s Climate Resilience Toolkit website, and a comprehensive informational tool for the Shaktoolik Tribal Council to utilize when applying for funding.
+Deliverables of this research were a Perceptions of Success Opus with Executive Summary, and a condensed case study report to be submitted to NOAA’s Climate Resilience Toolkit website.